UA-NASA-Robotics/Pozyx/PozyxWrapper_Final/PozyxWrapperINO/PozyxWrapper_README.txt

 Functions:

- PozyxWrapper();  //Constructor for Pozyx system; includes Pozyx device boot. double calculateX1Position(); //Prints position of X coord for shield/Ard on robot double calculateX2Position(); //Prints position of X coord for Pozyx beacon on robot double calculateY1Position(); //Returns val of shield on arduino double calculateY2Position(); //Returns position of remote beacon void printBasicXY();          //Currently only printing X1 and X2 void updateStatus();	       //RUN THIS EVERY CYCLE; updates X1/X2 positions void updateHeading();	       //Calculates/updates heading value
+ void PozyxBoot();             //Boots up Pozyx system, run this in setup! double calculateX1Position(); //Prints position of X coord for shield/Ard on robot double calculateX2Position(); //Prints position of X coord for Pozyx beacon on robot double calculateY1Position(); //Returns val of shield on arduino double calculateY2Position(); //Returns position of remote beacon void printBasicXY();          //Prints raw X1/X2 values, mostly used for debugging and accuracy testing void printCH();               //This is the printing method of choice; returns center X/Y and header values void updateStatus();	       //RUN THIS EVERY CYCLE; Updates raw X1/X2 positions void calculateCenter();       //RUN THIS EVERY CYCLE; Calculates/updates center value void updateHeading();	       //RUN THIS EVERY CYCLE; Calculates/updates heading value

  void BufferAddVal(uint32_t *, uint8_t *, uint32_t val); //This runs in the background in a few functions;
                                                          //adds new values to circular buffer